shivarya/epicsearch/README.md

 **npm install epicsearch**

-It is elasticsearch nodejs module made ++
+It is elasticsearch nodejs module (latest v4.0.2) made ++

-You can use this as a drop in replacement of your existing elasticsearch module.
-Just change the require statements to:
+Just replace require ('elasticsearch') with
 **var es = require('epicsearch')**

-Now you not only continue to use the same code, you also get some advanced power functionality on top of it!
+And enjoy some cool functionality on top of what native elasticsearch client provides.

 **es.mpu({query_index: "queries",Docs:docs})**
 You can run interesting transformations, or rule based decisions, on top of a steadily flowing input stream of tweets.
 Allows you to update JSON documents with rules/update logic registered as percolate queries in your Elasticsearch instanced.
 The update logic has JSON based DSL, which is documented in percolator/mpu.js